CZMQ Manual - CZMQ/3.0.0

 Ownership and license

-CZMQ is maintained by Pieter Hintjens.
+CZMQ is maintained by the ZeroMQ community at github.com/zeromq.
 Its other authors and contributors are listed in the AUTHORS file.
-It is held by the ZeroMQ organization at github.com.

 To submit an issue use the issue tracker at http://github.com/zeromq/czmq/issues.
 All discussion happens on the zeromq-dev list or #zeromq IRC channel at irc.freenode.net.